Visiting Dian Fossey Tombs – Dian Fossey Grave Hike at only $ 75

 However, Volcanoes National Park has a generally mountainous landscape and vegetation is thicker hence rains are expected at any time.

 You should always be prepared by wearing hiking boots, a rain jacket, safari hats, gardening gloves, a backpack, a long-sleeved shirt, and long trousers regardless of the weather.
-Also carry enough snacks and drinking water, a god camera, binoculars, insect repellant, and sunglasses.
+Also carry enough snacks and drinking water, a good camera, binoculars, insect repellant, and sunglasses.

 Read: Best Time to Visit Rwanda